Commodities Spread Betting

 How to Spread Bet on Commodities - Crude Oil

-How to Spread Bet on Commodities Futures - Crude Oil
+Commodities Futures Example – Buying Crude Oil

 If we log into Inter Trader, we can see they are offering the US Crude Oil November Futures market at $91.50 - $91.54.